|

 rumors of various non-profit groups planning on restoring the light

-station have come and gone, and today the station stands as one of the
+station have come and gone, and after the complete collapse of the

 While the brick tower